Undergraduate Admission Requirements

 90i.
 W. This is the term to be used if the student has filed, in the Registrar’s Office, official notice of a withdrawal from the course prior to the end of the ninth week, or withdrew passing in accordance with Rule 69, or withdrew from the university in accordance with Rule 70.

 90j.
-X. Denotes continuing progress toward completion of special problems, research, thesis, doctoral dissertation (i.e., 499, 600, 700, 702, 800), or flexible enrollment courses; X grades are converted to S or to a letter grade upon satisfactory completion.
+X. Denotes continuing progress toward completion of special problems, research, thesis, doctoral dissertation (i.e., 499, 600, 700, 701, 702, 800), or flexible enrollment courses; X grades are converted to S or to a letter grade upon completion.
+An X grade may also be used when no final grade is available due to instructor’s illness or absence, or due to a pending administrative action outside of the instructor's control.
 All outstanding incomplete work (including grades of I, X, and blank/no grade) must be completed and posted to the official transcript prior to the conferral of the degree.
-An X grade may also be used when no final grade is reported due to instructor’s illness or absence.

 Class grade records (the records from which final grades for a given class are determined) are university records which must be maintained for five years after the end of the term.
 Department chairs or directors are responsible for identifying appropriate storage location, which may include the instructor’s campus office.
 Both the chair or director or their designees and the instructor shall have ready access to these records.

 93. RETENTION OF FINAL EXAMINATIONS, FINAL PROJECTS, AND FINAL PAPERS

 Final examinations, final projects, and final papers are university records which must be maintained for one year after the end of the term, unless they are returned directly to the student.
 Department chairs or directors are responsible for identifying appropriate storage location, which may include the instructor’s campus office.
 Both the chair or the director or their designees and the instructor shall have ready access to these final examinations, final projects, and final papers.